Mary Mapes: Early life

 Mapes was born on May 9, 1956, in Burlington, Washington and grew up there with four sisters.
 Both of her parents were Republicans.
 After graduating from Burlington-Edison High School in 1974, Mapes studied communications and political science at the University of Washington.
-Following her time at the UW, she worked at CBS affiliate KIRO-TV in Seattle during the 1980s.
-While a producer there, she met her future husband, KIRO reporter Mark Wrolstad.
-They married in 1987.
+After earning her degrees, she worked at CBS affiliate KIRO-TV in Seattle during the 1980s.
+While a producer there, she met her future husband, KIRO reporter Mark Wrolstad, and they married in 1987.

 At CBS

 In 1989, Mapes went to work for CBS News in Dallas, Texas.
 She was hired by CBS in 1999 as a producer assigned to Dan Rather and the program 60 Minutes Wednesday.

-At 60 Minutes Wednesday, Mapes produced the story that announced the US military's investigation of the Abu Ghraib prison scandal, and the story that exposed Strom Thurmond's unacknowledged bi-racial daughter, Essie Mae Washington, winning a Peabody Award in 2005 for the former.
+At 60 Minutes Wednesday, Mapes produced the story that announced the US Army's investigation of the Abu Ghraib prison scandal, and the story that exposed Strom Thurmond's unacknowledged bi-racial daughter, Essie Mae Washington, winning a Peabody Award in 2005 for the former.